Frequently Asked Questions

 How are funds administered?

-At the time of sale, the closing agent (e.g. title company) collects the fee and remits it to a Trustee for distribution.
+At the time of sale, the closing agent (e.g. title company) collects the fee and remits it to the servicing agent for distribution.

 What is the size of Freehold's portfolio?